clarkgrubb/latex-input/README.md

 latex-input
 ===========

-Two LaTeX notation input methods; one for Mac OS X and one for Emacs.
+Input methods which make your keyboard LaTeX aware; one for Mac OS X and one for Emacs.

 When the input method is in effect, one types LaTeX notation for a mathematical symbol and it is rendered to the mathematical symbol